Clean School Shoes Stink? It’s Enough to Read This OneSophia Wilson

 Want to know how to clean them up?
 Follow these simple methods.

 You can take those kids’ Crocs and jellies and hose them down outside, but for sneakers, a good old soak in a bucket of water can remove caked-on mud and clean the shoes well.
-Change the water regularly, and after the majority of the dirt is gone, use an old rag or toothbrush (consider a wooden or metal skewer if the shoes have deep, dirty grooves) to remove the rest.
-Rinse in cold water, and let air-dry.
+A good old soak in a bucket full of water can help remove mud and dirt from shoes.
+Change the water regularly and use an old toothbrush or rag to remove the remaining residue.

 Enlist the help of a kid-friendly stain-fighting tool to remove tougher stains (grass, blood, and other bodily fluids).
-A paste of baking soda and water also works well.
-Apply directly to stains, let soak, rinse well, and air-dry in a shady spot (any excess stain fighter could bleach out fabrics in the sun).
+Mix baking soda and water in a spray bottle and apply to stains.
+Let sit for a few minutes, then rinse well.

 Try the Magic Eraser&Toothpaste